Sociology

 Third Year

 The third year provides the opportunity for an Internship or Study Abroad.
-We also offer a range of experiential learning modules including Broadcasting Sociology or Volunteering & Community Experiences.
-There are also a range of substantive modules in areas such as Migration, Historical Sociology, Lying & Deception and more.
+There are also range of substantive modules in areas such as Migration, Race and Ethnicity, Historical Sociology, Lying & Deception and more.

 Fourth Year